-In Pakistan, we often come across advertisements written on the walls about a so-called”religious person” who promise to give us whatever we want.
-Our media also highlights these fake “Aamil Baba” type people who fool innocent people to get money, and then escape from the scene.
+In Pakistan, we often come across advertisements written on the walls of a so-called “religious person” who promise to give us whatever we want.
+Our media also highlights these fake “Aamil Baba” type people who fool innocent people to get money and then escape from the scene.

 You will be shocked to know that these kinds of individuals even exist in America.
-A man, namely Benjamin Rogovy looted thousands of people on the name of religion, but this time, in a different and modern style.
+A man, named Benjamin Rogovy looted thousands of people in the name of religion, but this time, in a different and modern style.

-Just in a few days, the website got a lot of visitors posting requests for the prayers; they registered for the website by entering their credit card numbers.
+Just in a few days, the online prayer service got a lot of visitors posting requests for the prayers; they registered for the website by entering their credit card numbers.
 Most of the people asked for the prayers because they or their loved ones suffered from a medical condition, and they wanted a prayer for it.

-Many individuals who paid for the online prayers were either the patient of HIV or cancer, and they wanted a divine intervention or a miracle of God.
+Many individuals who paid for the online prayer service were either the patient of HIV or cancer, and they wanted a divine intervention or a miracle of God.
 Some people asked for the prayers so that they can win a lottery ticket.